- August 13, 2013

 Risks are part of any business and with limited resources, business owners and entrepreneurs realize that risks need to be calculated and mitigated.
 Employing market research helps at times to sort out risks involved in a business.
 The advantages of market research for small businesses range from finding hidden niches and preserving capital to building customer loyalty and identifying greater business opportunities.

-Before taking the initiatives to understand customer needs and wants through market research, it is important to identify common pitfalls and challenges encountered by startups and small businesses.
+Before taking the initiative to understand customer needs and wants through market research, it is important to identify common pitfalls and challenges encountered by startups and small businesses.

 Tip: If you have the time and interest to learn what it takes to do effective research, there is no reason as to why you cannot execute a portion of the study yourself.
 Hire small-medium professional firms to conduct secondary research and analyze the existing data on your target markets.
 Relevant data is usually available from the internet, articles, journals, magazines, published research studies, and government publications at a low cost.

 The research comes in 2 forms: primary and secondary.
 Primary research is first-hand knowledge, which analyzes customer attitudes in real-time and often uses techniques like focus groups and surveys.
 However, these activities are expensive and become challenging for startups and small businesses.